How Much Does it Cost to Travel Thailand?

 Least Expensive Sleep: Banilah in Chiang Mai – 450 baht / £8.20 per night

-You can eat a street meal in Thailand for under £1 pretty much anywhere you are.
-For vegetarians, street food is still possible but you have to be a little more vigilant about what exactly is going into your food and whether it’s being fried in the same pan as meat.
-There are vegetarian and vegan street food stalls around but they’re not overly common.
+You can eat a street meal in Thailand for under £1 anywhere you are.
+For vegetarians, street food is still possible.
+But you have to be a little more vigilant about what is going into your food and whether it’s fried in the same pan as meat.
+There are vegetarian and vegan street food stalls, but they’re not overly common.
 If you want to eat clean then you can always buy fresh fruit and fruit smoothies (ask for no sugar).
-If you’re lucky you might come across small grilled bananas.
+If you’re lucky, you might come across small grilled bananas.

 In restaurants, remember that traditional Thai dishes are always going to be cheaper than Western style plates.
-You can usually get a really good meal including a drink for around £1.80.
 For the cheapest options, look for Thai curries and rice, stir fries and noodle dishes like Pad Thai.
+For vegetarians, ask for the “vegetable” or “tofu” options.
+There’s often a vegetarian dish available in budget local Thai restaurants.

 Budget Activities in Thailand

-A fair amount of the activities that we got up to in Thailand were actually really low cost!
-We found that Bangkok especially had lots of good sized parks that you can walk or cycle around for free, and on Koh Samet we spent time at the beach.
+Free Activities – We found that Bangkok especially had lots of good sized parks that you can walk or cycle around for free.
+On Koh Samet, we spent most of our time at the beach and swimming in the sea.

-Hands down our favourite activity in Thailand – which took our average daily spend in this cost breakdown up from £13 to £18 – was a Thai cooking class.
+Thai Cooking Class – Hands down our favourite activity in Thailand, but not so cheap.
+Our Thai cooking class cost £25 per person for the day.
+The class cost took our average daily spend in this cost breakdown up from £13 to £18.
 We went to a full day class at the vegetarian and vegan-friendly Thai Farm Cooking School in Chiang Mai.
-The instructors were lively and welcoming, the produce was fresh and organic, and we cooked up some beautiful Thai food.
+The instructors were lively, the produce was fresh and organic, and we cooked great Thai food.
 If you’re at all into cooking, it’s worth the spend.
+If you’re not, you can make a big saving here.

 Bag a Bargain in Thailand’s Markets

-If you’re not one for shopping, then markets are still fun to browse as there are often street shows and street food stalls.
-If you find your feet getting a bit sore from all the wandering around, you can get a half hour long foot massage at most markets for just 70 baht.
+If you’re not one for shopping, then markets are still fun to browse.
+There are often street shows and street food stalls.
+If you find your feet getting a bit sore from walking, you can get a half hour long foot massage at most markets for 70 baht.